 What Is The Difference Between Project Management And Portfolio Management?

 Project and portfolio management do require some of the same general skills, but despite their similar-sounding names, project management and portfolio management are actually quite different.

 The operative word in project portfolio management, on the other hand, is a portfolio.
 PPM is not primarily concerned with running projects, rather its focus is on choosing which projects to be involved in and how to fund them, based on whether or not they support the goals and objectives of the company.
 Projects that do not fall within the scope of the company’s objectives are removed from contention.

 If you were managing a technology company’s portfolio for example, you would most likely reject a proposed building project, because it doesn’t align with the company’s stated strategy of focusing only on some predefined type of tech projects.

-First, identify all the projects in the pipeline by gathering key project and organizational information.
-Categorize these, identify your company’s strategic goals and determine if these projects support those strategic objectives, and if so, which ones.
+First, identify all the projects in the pipeline, including potential projects, by gathering key project and organizational information.
+Categorize these, consider where projects are in their lifecycle, identify your company’s strategic goals and business objectives, and determine if these projects support those strategic objectives, and if so, which ones.